 If you haven’t noticed, I like my crafts cheap and quick.
 In the past Halloween hasn’t been that big of a deal–I skip it and go straight to my fall or Thanksgiving decorations.
-But this year, I decided to change things.
+But this year, I decided to change things; I wanted to dress things up with Halloween Decor.
 It is still a work in progress, but luckily Halloween isn’t tomorrow so I still have time.
 I’m posting these ideas now–and hope to post more in the next little bit–in case you are suffering from Halloween blahs and need a little decor refresh in your house.

 My mom made this silver tray chalkboard for me.
 She found a silver tray at the thrift store, and painted it with chalkboard paint.
 She intended it to sit on a small easel on the counter–but I stuck it on the front door!
 The wreath, flowers and crow all came from Dollar Tree.
 I painted the wreath and flowers black.
 The tray is tied on with tulle so I can take it off to change the sayings as I feel like it.